vectordotdev/vector/website/docs/reference/sources/file.md

 This strategy avoids the common pitfalls of using device and inode names since inode names can be reused across files.
-This enables Vector to [properly tail files across various rotation strategies][docs.correctness].
+This enables Vector to [properly tail files across various rotation strategies][pages.index#correctness].

 ### File Read Order